krofek/headscale/README.md

 ## Headscale + Headscale-Admin + Caddy Proxy

-Working setup for Headscale server with SSL.
+Working setup for Headscale with SSL through a proxy.
 Caddy automatically creates a proxy, gets a valid TLS certificate from Letsencrypt and redirects http calls to SSL encrypted https.